Yankiel Rivera

-Yankiel Rivera Figueroa (born September 10, 1997) is a Puerto Rican flyweight boxer.
+Yankiel Rivera Figueroa (born September 10, 1997) is a Puerto Rican professional boxer.
 He is the only boxer in his country who qualified to participate in the 2020 Summer Olympics.

-Boxing career
+Amateur career

 Rivera won bronze at the Pan American Youth Championships in Quito in 2014.
 He lost to Leandro Blanc in the quarter-finals of the 2016 continental Olympic qualification in Buenos Aires and competed at the 2017 World Boxing Championships in Hamburg, where he lost to the eventual runner-up Jasurbek Latipov in the preliminary round.
 At the 2018 Central American and Caribbean Games in Barranquilla and also at the 2019 Pan American Games in Lima, he won a bronze medal in the flyweight division.

 Due to the COVID-19 pandemic, the American-continental Olympic qualification tournament in Buenos Aires planned for May 2021 was canceled and a qualification based on the continental ranking was decided instead, which secured Rivera a starting place as number 3 in the ranking.

+Professional career

+Yankiel Rivera was scheduled to face Angel Gonzalez in San Juan, Puerto Rico on December 7, 2024.
+Rivera won the fight by TKO in the fourth round.

+WBA interim flyweight championship

+Rivera is scheduled to face Angelino Cordova for the interim WBA flyweight title in Orlando, FL, on August 23, 2025.